 Other useful sources of information and support include:

-- Samaritans provide condidential, emotion support, 24 hours a day, 365 days a year.
+- Samaritans provide confidential, emotion support, 24 hours a day, 365 days a year.
 Talk to them any time you like, in your own way and off the record, about whatever’s getting to you.
-Call the Samaritans on 08457 90 90 90 or email email@example.com
+Call the Samaritans on 08457 90 90 90 or email firstname.lastname@example.org

 - Find other helplines through the Helplines Partnership online directory.